-- Click the Subsystem icon in Tree View.
+- 1. Click the Subsystem 🗃 icon in Tree View.

-- Click the Enclosures included icon.
+- 2. Click the Enclosures 🚄 icon.

-- Click the Enclosure # icon.
+- 3. Click the Enclosure 🚄 icon.

+- Click the Physical Drives I icon.

+The list of physical drives appears in Management View.

 Identifying a Physical Drive

 To identify physical drive in the VessRAID subsystem enclosure: